cirteo/Oh-Defense/README.md

-# One Head to Rule Them All: Amplifying LVLM Safety through a Single Critical Attention Head
+# One Head to Rule Them All: Amplifying LVLM Safety through a Single Critical Attention Head(NeurIPS2025 Poster)

 This repository contains the implementation of the paper "One Head to Rule Them All: Amplifying LVLM Safety through a Single Critical Attention Head" which proposes a novel approach to enhancing the safety of Large Vision-Language Models (LVLMs) by identifying and leveraging critical attention heads that are essential for safety.